Binding Energy, Critical Radii, & Information Maintenance Tax

 The complexity multiplier quantifying the overhead beyond baseline requirements follows,

-where is the golden ratio and is the universal coupling constant.
+where is the golden ratio and is the coupling constant derived in the constraint geometry framework.
 This contains two competing terms.
 The dimensional factor decreases mildly as effective dimension drops from 3 toward 2, representing reduced interference in lower dimensions.
-The bankruptcy factor diverges catastrophically as dissipation coefficient approaches unity.
+The bankruptcy factor diverges catastrophically as maintenance fraction approaches unity.

 Numerical integration from stable white dwarfs through collapse yields the trajectory (using constant radius km from electron degeneracy pressure):